Following my post Let It Go a few days ago I received a question. I’ve edited it, the gist was:

 “How do I let go, if I cannot turn it into action?
 I would love some practical advice on this.
 It sounds so easy, but I find it very hard.”

 True enough.
-The pernicious thing about rumination is that it develops a mind of its own and it can be hard to control.
+The pernicious thing about the ruminating habit is that it develops a mind of its own and it can be hard to control.

 When I work with clients who are complaining about this – in person in my office – I generally show them a relaxation technique which demonstrates, there and then, how to switch off.
 Although some people find it easier to do it when guided by someone else’s voice, you can do it for yourself.
 I’ve posted some links, below.
 (I haven’t looked, but I guess you can download an MP3 to guide you if you check your Googlescope.
 I’ve seen some apps, too).